iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 ### An example with lists

-Surely the natural numbers are the most famous example of an inductive type.
+The natural numbers are surely the most famous example of an inductive type.
 Nevertheless,
 almost no one thing of them like that while programming.
 Treating $3$ as $\op{succ}(\op{succ}(\op{succ}(\op{zero})))$